Homesick (Kane Brown song): Chart performance

 "Homesick" debuted at number 24 on the Billboard Hot Country Songs chart dated September 22, 2018, before its initial release as a single.
 It later debuted at number 45 on the Billboard Country Airplay chart dated August 17, 2019.
 It also debuted at number 95 on the US Billboard Hot 100 chart dated November 30, 2019.
 It reached number one on Country Airplay in March 2020, which is Brown's fifth consecutive number one on the chart.

 As of March 2020, the song has sold 136,000 copies in the US.
-On September 29, 2020, the single was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over two million units in the United States.
+On December 7, 2023, the single was certified triple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over three million units in the United States.

 Music video

 The music video for "Homesick" premiered on September 20, 2018.
 In it, Brown is shown performing the song for the California National Guard, interspersed with a compilation of clips that show service members returning home to their families.